My Forking Life

 • The longer you cook your cabbage, the more it will soften.
 For crunchier cabbage, cook for 6-8 minutes; for softer cabbage, cook for about 10-12 minutes.

-• Use a large frying pan in order to spread the cabbage in the pan.
-The cabbage will shrink and get smaller while it cooks.
+• Use a large frying pan to spread the cabbage out.
+The cabbage will shrink as it cooks.

 • This dish is best served immediately while it's still hot.